- Jennifer Audette

 “We are pleased to be able to meet the needs of hospitals, hospices and other care environments by offering this Clinical Ministry degree and look forward to developing students equipped to address the spiritual, emotional, and ethical needs of patients and their loved ones,” said C. Josef Ghosn, EdD, FACHE, president of AdventHealth University.
 “This is one of many ways AdventHealth University continues its commitment to playing a vital role in the health care workforce pipeline.”

 The graduate degree program, which is 100 percent online, is grounded in theology, ethics, and psychology.
-Courses include Grief & Loss, Narrative Counseling, and World Religions.
+Courses include Grief and Loss, Narrative Counseling, and World Religions.
 The Clinical Ministry degree equips students with foundational competencies for spiritual care practice and can serve as an academic bridge for those who plan to go on to pursue certification through organizations such as the Board of Certified Chaplains Inc.

 As with other health care professions, hospital chaplaincy is experiencing a shortage.
 Currently, there are approximately 20,000 professional health care chaplains in the U.S. and projections show that number shrinking by 10 percent by 2030, according to Chaplaincy Innovation Lab.